ZoetMa210096/CompetitiveProgramming/README.md

 Hello 👋

-This is a GitHub for Competitive Programming!
+This is a GitHub Repository for Competitive Programming!

 ## Algorithms